Schwidola0607/khoa-blog/content/blog/Sequence_Parallelism_for_Inference_Part_1.md

 # Introduction
 [Nd+ parallelism techniques](https://blog.ezyang.com/2025/08/the-parallelism-mesh-zoo/) are often invented for training first, then adapted for inference.
 Most techniques have seen great success in today's inference world (both individually and together).
 However, Sequence Parallelism has not seen wide adoption in the open source world.
 If you look at vLLM or SGLang today, sequence parallelism is either in not-so-active development or completely deprioritized.

 As a huge fan of low time-to-first-token (TTFT) long-sequence inference (motivated by my work at [Augment Code](https://www.augmentcode.com/)—check us out!), this greatly saddens me.
 This blog series aims to bring back some love for Sequence Parallelism for Inference.

 > 💔 Another embarrassing reason for this blog series is because I have spent ungodly hours re-inventing Sequence Parallelism variants and begrudgingly realized that many of my so-called original ideas were just from papers I read back in school (many such cases).
 So I decided to sit down and write to prevent another poor soul (and my future self) from wasting time re-deriving the basics of Sequence Parallelism

-This blog series assumes that model weights can fit on a small number of GPUs within a single node (2 or 4).
-If you need all 8 GPUs in a node or multi-node deployment just to fit the weights, Sequence Parallelism might not be the sole solution - you may need to use it in conjunction with other parallelism techniques.
+This blog series solely focus on prefill time-to-first-token.
+If you care about memory overhead (weight + KV cache) or decode time-per-output-token then consider using Sequece Parallelism in conjunction with other techniques like other parallelisms, quantization, prefill-decode disaggregation, page/radix attention, etc.

 ## Notation
 - $N$ is the tensor size